 Assistance and representation

-We may refer you to a local Community Law Centre who may be able to help you further.
-In all cases we try to give our clients enough information for them to attempt to solve their problems themselves.
+We may refer you to a local Community Law Centre who may be able to help you further, but we are unable to guarantee their availability.
+In all cases, we try to give our clients enough information for them to attempt to solve their problems themselves.